Barnawapara Wildlife Sanctuary: Name

 The Barnawapara Wildlife Sanctuary is named after the twin forest villages of Bar and Nawapara located in the sanctuary.

-Area and terrain
+Geography

 The sanctuary is spread over an area of about 245 square km.
 The Jonk River, a tributary of the Mahanadi river, flows through the sanctuary, and is bisected by a number other of streams and rivulets, besides numerous watering holes.
 The tributaries of Mahanadi are the source of water here.
 Balamdehi River forms the western boundary and Jonk River forms the north-eastern boundary of the Sanctuary.
 It is a land mass of undulating terrain dotted with numerous low and high hillocks.

 Flora

 The sanctuary is full with Tropical Dry Deciduous Forests and Bamboo is amongst the most commonly spotted tree here.
 Sal, Mahua, Semal, Tendu Ber, Teak and other tropical dry deciduous trees like Tendu, Terminalia, Mahua, Ber and Semal trees are also commonly found in the reserve.